grew-nlp/grew_doc/content/index.md

 # Grew Documentation

 **Grew** is a Graph Rewriting tool dedicated to applications in Natural Language Processing (NLP).
-It can manipulate many kind of linguistic representation.
+It can manipulate many kinds of linguistic representation.
 It has been used on POS-tagged sequence, surface dependency syntax, deep dependency syntax, semantic representation (AMR, DMRS) but it can be used to represent any graph-based structure.

 ## A first taste of Grew
 The easiest way to try and test **Grew** is to use one of the two online infefaces.